-I listed below two options for cocoa and powdered sugar measurements, one creates a richer chocolate frosting than the other so just go with the one that suites your taste.
+I listed below two options for this chocolate buttercream frosting.
+You can choose the cocoa and powdered sugar measurements, one creates a richer chocolate frosting than the other so just go with the one that suites your taste.
 This recipe should yield plenty enough for 24 cupcakes or a 2 layer 9-inch cake.
 Enjoy!

 My Favorite Chocolate Buttercream Frosting